 Pascal Zoghbi started the project inspired by Aljamiado, a collection of manuscripts that use the Arabic script for transcribing European languages, especially Romance languages such as Mozarabic, Portuguese and Spanish amongst others.
+If you want to dive deeper into the topic of Aljamiado and the design process it triggered, this is a really interesting read.

 As the Arabic inspiration was used for transscription the design of the Latin counterpart felt both conceptionally special and turned into a real riddle to solve.
 The forms were supposed to come from non-scholar handwriting and echo the very constructed Arabic Kufiq style to name just two contradicting base parameters.